wilseypa/desMetrics/doc/planning.markdown

 implementing and (ii) that will also serve as the basis for viewing the results in a web browser.

+We might also want to broaden this to look for patterns in models that scale.
+For now I suggest we put this on the back burner and focus on direct analysis for the moment.

 ### Approach